 In 1318 Thomas Purcell, Prior of the Abbey, was accused of violence at Croagh.
 The people of Rathkeale have maintained a long, strong devotion to the Blessed Virgin, and several miracles were attributed to her in 1436.
 In 1463 Pope Pius III addressed a letter to the prior of Rathkeale, containing instructions about conferring the Rectorship of Randbarad, diocese of Ardfert on David Fitzmaurice of the same diocese.

 Like monasteries throughout Britain and Ireland, St. Mary’s fell victim to Henry VIII’s suppression of monasteries (1536-1541), although it is thought that canons remained in Rathkeale until approximately 1580.
 Around this time, after the Desmond Rebellion, in which the Abbey’s then-owner Gerald Balfe, died, it was granted to Sir Henry Wallup.
 The property is detailed in Peyton’s Survey of 1586.

 In 1846, a hoard of coins and a thin gold band, believed to have had a connection to the Abbey, were found outside Rathkeale.
 The gold band dated from the 11th or 12th century and the coins were from the reign of Edward III (1327-1377).

 In 1988 restoration work was undertaken by the Rathkeale Community Council and Fas.

 The Abbey and surrounding park grounds are open to the public and entry is free of charge.
 There are public lavatories nearby.

-© June 2019 by the Rathkeale Community Council.
-Page content adapted from Rathkeale Online.
+© June 2021 by the Rathkeale Community Council.
+Page content by Agnes Lamont.
 Pictures by Rathkeale Image & Tourism Committee.